spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 3. Click **Export Profile** at the bottom of the details panel.
 Palette downloads the profile as a `.json` file.

-4. Verify that any macros used in the exported profile exist in the target environment before you import the profile.
+4. Verify that any custom macros used in the exported profile exist in the target environment before you import the profile.
 If they do not, create the macros in the target environment.
 For guidance, review [Create Your Macro](../../clusters/cluster-management/macros.md#create-your-macro).

 :::caution

-During profile export, Palette masks sensitive pack values, which you must update after profile import.
+During profile export, Palette masks fields that are marked as sensitive.
+You must update the value of these sensitive fields after profile import with the proper new value.

 :::